zt0202002/DLCV4995FinalProj/README.md

 # DLCV4995 - Final Project - Title and Theme Recognition on Video Game Covers
 ---
 Since we have a large model file, it was not able to upload to github.
-You may using Lion Email (Columbia University Gmail) to access our project.
+You may use Lion Email (Columbia University Gmail) to access our project.
 For deadline issue, we are not going to modify any files under this shared folder after 11:58pm Dec 9th 2022. https://drive.google.com/drive/folders/12G9fqoPEWe9IvY06wewRJMnrQ-uGsS5F?usp=sharing
 ---
 # Group Members:
 - Ruiting Mei (UNI: rm3959)